MarekGogol/autoajax/readme.md

-# AutoAjax form for Laravel/Vuejs/jQuery apps
+# AutoAjax.js
-This package sends AJAX requests from basic form inputs and manages Laravel ajax validation.
+This package builds and sends ajax requests from `<form>` inputs.
+Then automatically receives upcoming validated request and provide automatical error messages management with all events required for Ajax management.
+Suitable for **Laravel** or plain **PHP**.

 ## Features
 - Automatically builds request data from `<form>` input elements.